seenthattinker/Conceptinero/wiki/sredEligible.md

 but does not include work with respect to

-![x] market research or sales promotion ![x] quality control or routine testing of materials, devices, products or processes ![x]  research in the social sciences or the humanities ![x] prospecting, exploring or drilling for, or producing, minerals, petroleum or natural gas ![x] the commercial production of a new or improved material, device or product or the commercial use of a new or improved process ![x] style changes, or ![x]  routine data collection.
+- market research or sales promotion
+- quality control or routine testing of materials, devices, products or processes
+-  research in the social sciences or the humanities
+- prospecting, exploring or drilling for, or producing, minerals, petroleum or natural gas
+- the commercial production of a new or improved material, device or product or the commercial use of a new or improved process
+- style changes, or
+-  routine data collection.